Learn to Make Rosemary Soap for Oily Skin

 - Next you’ll add the rosemary tea you made to the caustic soda.
 Do this very slowly to keep it from splashing.
 Note that when you mix these two ingredients together it will also cause vapors.

-- Once this time has passed, you’re ready to add the two cups of olive oil.
+- After 15 minutes, you’re ready to add the two cups of olive oil.
 It should be warm.
 Add it very slowly, still using the safety precautions.

-- Let this cool again.
+- Let it cool again.
 Then you’ll add the tea tree essential oil.

-Remember that it’s always good to allow the mixture to cool so that the essential oils will maintain all their properties.
+Remember that it is always good to allow the mixture to cool down so that the essential oils will maintain all their properties.

-- To speed up the process and get a homogeneous mixture, you’ll beat it with a mixer on low speed.
+- To speed up the process and get a homogeneous mixture, you can beat it with a mixer on low speed.
 Place it in the center of the bowl and don’t do anything else.
 Let it blend calmly and carefully.

 - When you see that the ingredients are becoming thick, like mayonnaise, add the remaining dried rosemary (to produce an exfoliating effect).
 You’re almost there!